 Bed Bath & Beyond announces more store closures

-Bed Bath & Beyond continues to announce store closures with 12 more in California slated to shut their doors.
+Bed Bath & Beyond continues to announce store closures with 12 more in California, including one in the North Bay, slated to shut their doors.

 On Tuesday, the retailer said it would shutter 87 additional stores nationwide, including locations in Palm Desert, Hawthorne, Upland, Culver City, Glendora, Pasadena and a Harmon store in Los Angeles.